sawcce/jasonbase/readme.md

-# Daniilbase
+# Jasonbase

-Daniilbase is an easy to use extremely customizable json based db.
+Jasonbase is an easy to use an extremely customizable json based ddatabase.
 It allows for complex and powerful queries with a collection of helpers and packages to make rules and authentication.

--- It isn't finished please don't use for production --
+Important Note: This is not yet finished, and should not be used in production.

 ### Roadmap